Wilmer Flores: 2015

 Two days later, on July 31, Flores hit his first career walk-off home run, a solo home run, off Washington Nationals pitcher Felipe Rivero.
 It occurred in the bottom of the 12th inning, on a 1–1 count with no outs, winning an important game for the Mets by a score of 2–1.
 As Flores approached home plate finishing his circle around the bases, he memorably tugged enthusiastically at the "Mets" logo on his uniform front, signifying how happy he was to have remained with the team.
 Flores had also driven in the other Mets' run earlier in the game.
-During each at bat, Flores received a standing ovation from the Mets' fans.
+During each at-bat, Flores received a standing ovation from the Mets' fans.
 The win brought the Mets within two games of first place in the NL East.
 After the incident, Flores became a fan-favorite of Mets fans and was given standing ovations in the subsequent weeks, both at home and at away games.
 It was also the only walk-off home run the Mets hit during the 2015 season.
 At this point on August 25, since the failed trade, he hit .343 with a .993 OPS and four home runs.
 The Mets went 16–6 after that day.

 Flores finished the 2015 season appearing in 137 games with a batting average of .263 in 483 at-bats in 510 plate appearances.
-He compiled 127 hits, 16 home runs, 59 RBIs, 55 runs scored, 19 walks, and struck out 63 times.
+He compiled 127 hits, 16 home runs, 59 RBI, 55 runs scored, 19 walks, and struck out 63 times.
 His walk percentage of 3.7% was in the bottom 4% of MLB players.

-In the NLDS against the Los Angeles Dodgers, Flores hit .300 in four games compiling 3 hits, 1 double, 2 walks, 2 runs scored, and striking out 4 times.
-Then, playing against the Chicago Cubs in the NLCS, he batted .286 in four games compiling 4 hits, 1 double, 1 triple, 1 walk, 1 stolen base, and striking out 2 times.
+In the NLDS against the Los Angeles Dodgers, Flores hit .300 in four games, compiling three hits, one double, two walks, two runs scored, and striking out four times.
+Then, playing against the Chicago Cubs in the NLCS, he batted .286 in four games compiling four hits, one double, one triple, one walk, one stolen base, and striking out two times.
 During the series against the Dodgers, Mets' shortstop Ruben Tejada was injured by the Dodgers' Chase Utley.
 The injury occurred with a controversial slide, thought dirty by many, and resulted in a broken leg for Tejada.
 Flores played shortstop for the remainder of the postseason.
 Once he moved to the more important defensive position, Flores played fine defense, but struggled hitting.
 He was the last out of the World Series, striking out looking in game five against Kansas City Royals closer Wade Davis, to clinch the series for the Royals.
-Flores appeared in all five games, batting .059 with 1 hit, 2 runs scored, 2 walks, and 3 strikeouts.
+Flores appeared in all five games, batting .059 with one hit, one runs scored, two walks, and three strikeouts.